Architecture Specialty Group

 Ha Leem Ro

-Assistant Program Chair (2025-2026)
+Program Chair (2026-2027)

 Ha Leem Ro is an architectural conservator and research associate at The Center for Architectural Conservation at Weitzman.
 Her interests include interpretation of historic sites and conservation and management of archeological sites.
 Since joining the CAC in 2021, she has been involved in numerous preservation projects participating in documentation of historic sites and development of conservation methods for archeological sites in the American Southwest.